pallets/werkzeug/docs/tutorial.rst

 Werkzeug is a utility library for WSGI.
-WSGI itself is a protocol or convention that ensures that your web application can speak with the webserver and more importantly and that web applications work nicely together.
+WSGI itself is a protocol or convention that ensures that your web application can speak with the webserver and more importantly that web applications work nicely together.

 A basic “Hello World” application in WSGI without the help of Werkzeug looks like this::